 An Outlet for Primal Instincts

-Turns out, every time you observe your pooch play, and he happens to grab a toy shaking it side-to-side, what you're really looking at is your dog's kill instinct.
+It turns out that every time you observe your pooch play, and he happens to grab a toy and shake it side-to-side, what you're really looking at is your dog's kill instinct.
 No, this doesn't mean you need to worry about your sweet pooch waking up one morning and trying to eat you up.

 Rather, this behavior is reminiscent of the olden days, going back all the way to when your dog was in the wild, getting ready to go in for the kill.